-1.2.6.
-Relationship to Jakarta Server Faces
+1.2.5.
+Relationship to Jakarta Faces

-Jakarta Server Faces is a web-tier presentation framework that provides a component model for graphical user interface components and an event-driven interaction model that binds user interface components to objects accessible via Unified EL.
+Jakarta Faces is a web-tier presentation framework that provides a component model for graphical user interface components and an event-driven interaction model that binds user interface components to objects accessible via Unified EL.

 This specification allows any bean to be assigned a name.
-Thus, a Jakarta Server Faces application may take advantage of the sophisticated context and dependency injection model defined by this specification.
+Thus, a Jakarta Faces application may take advantage of the sophisticated context and dependency injection model defined by this specification.

-1.2.7.
-Relationship to Jakarta Bean Validation
+1.2.6.
+Relationship to Jakarta Validation

-Jakarta Bean Validation provides a unified way of declaring and defining constraints on an object model, defines a runtime engine to validate objects and provides method validation.
+Jakarta Validation provides a unified way of declaring and defining constraints on an object model, defines a runtime engine to validate objects and provides method validation.

-The Jakarta Bean Validation specification defines beans for Bean Validation managed objects including Validator and ValidatorFactory.
-A number of Bean Validation managed instances, including ConstraintValidator s can take advantage of dependency injection.
-Bean Validation also provides support for method parameter validation on any bean.
+The Jakarta Validation specification defines beans for certain managed objects, including Validator and ValidatorFactory.
+A number of Jakarta Validation managed instances, including ConstraintValidators, can take advantage of dependency injection.
+Jakarta Validation also provides support for method parameter validation on any bean.